galacemiguel/fluid-system/README.md

 \* `theme.breakpoints.fluidStart`

-That's it!
-Even if you began a Styled System project without Fluid System in mind, it can be very easily integrated at almost no cost.
-No part of the code where your components are being used needs changing!

 ## Requirements ☔️

-Because of the way linear interpolation calculations work, all measurements at play—your theme's `breakpoints`, and all the sizes you wish to transition between—will all need to be defined in the same units.
+Because of the way linear interpolation calculations work, all measurements at play—your theme's `breakpoints`, and all the sizes you wish to transition between—will need to be defined in the same unit.

 For example, if your `breakpoints` are defined in `px`, you will need to use `px` measurements in your styles for Fluid System to work its magic.
 Styles defined in different units will not have fluid styles generated.

 ## Interpolating Across Breakpoints 🚣‍♀️

 Fluid System follows the Styled System syntax for skipping breakpoints.
 For fluid styles, it can also be used to interpolate styles _across_ breakpoints.
-Just set `null` between two values in your array and Fluid System will skip over defining a new size at that breakpoint and instead smoothly scale between them as if the middle breakpoint had not been defined.
+Just set `null` between two values in your array and Fluid System will skip over defining a new size at that breakpoint and instead smoothly scale between the endpoints as if the middle breakpoint had not been defined.

 ```javascript
 <Text fontSize={[1, null, 2]} />